House dust mite allergy

 - Medical insurers are not obliged to meet the costs of anti-mite encasings.
 On a voluntary basis, some insurers will pay at least part of the costs if a medical certificate or prescription is presented.

-Higher than 1200 metres above sea level, mites stop reproducing.
-However, they can survive for up to 6 weeks in hotel beds (every guest introduces mites).
+Holidays at altitudes above approximately 1200 metres above sea level are advisable.
+However, mites can survive for up to 6 weeks in hotel beds (every guest introduces mites).
 A dry climate is basically hostile to mites.
-In Switzerland 5–8 % of children and adults are affected by allergy to house dust mite.
+In Switzerland 6.5 % of children and adults are affected by allergy to house dust mite.

 - Experts on the aha!infoline will be happy to answer personal queries: Monday to Friday, 08.30–12.00.